-It is important to execute concurrent tests correctly, as described in the following procedure; if not, all sessions can be destroyed.
+it is important to execute concurrent tests correctly, as described in the following procedure; if not, all sessions can be destroyed.

-Select an attached display station, terminate job, and vary off (terminate session) to that display station.

-At the work station controller, set the test switch to Test.

-At the display station, perform one of the following steps:

-- If your display station is a 5251, 5291, or a 5292, press the Cmd key, the test request key , and the C key. - If your display station is a 3179, a 3180, or a 3196, press and hold the Alt key while pressing the Test key and then press the C key. - If your keyboard is different from those in steps a and b, refer to section 2003. - A diage taining

-A diagnostic display screen will appear containing a test number in the lower left-hand corner of the display.
+- Select an attached display station, terminate job, and vary off (terminate session) to that display station. - At the work station controller, set the test switch to Test. - At the display station, perform one of the following steps: - If your display station is a 5251, 5291, or a 5292, press the Cmd key, the test request , and the C key. key - If your display station is a 3179, a 3180, or a 3196, press and hold the Alt key while pressing the Test key and then press the C key. - If your keyboard is different from those in steps a and b, refer to section 2003. - A diagnostic display screen will appear containing a test number in the lower left-hand corner of the display. - The cursor will be located under the test number field.
+Change the number to the desired test number by using the up or down cursor movement key. - Press the Enter key to display the first test screen.